ViniFrSalg/LUFT/README.md

 # LUFT

-LUFT is an ESP32-S3 air-quality monitoring prototype created by Vinícius Ferreira.
+LUFT is an ESP32-S3 air-quality monitoring prototype created by Vinícius Ferreira and Sophia Lopes.
 It reads environmental sensors, exposes the latest measurements through a JSON endpoint, and hosts two responsive web pages directly from the ESP32:

 - a live dashboard for the current readings; and
 - an educational page about air pollution, health, and practical ways to reduce exposure.